Last Updated on May 17, 2022 by Grow with Bovees

 One thing not to like about synthetic fertilizers is that they create a dependent relationship between your lawn and nitrogen.
 The grass starts to crave the nitrogen fix like you might crave a cigarette or sugar.

-Slow release fertilizer, on the other hand, will work to make your lawn independent.
-If used correctly, organic fertilizers can teach your lawn to fight weeds on its own, which means saying goodbye to pesticides and herbicides forever.
+Slow releasing fertilizer, on the other hand, will work to make your lawn independent.
+If used correctly, organic fertilizers can teach your grass to fight weeds on its own, which means saying goodbye to pesticides and herbicides forever.

 When to Use Fertilizer for Best Results?

 Another thing to keep in mind is the amount of sun expected on fertilizing day.
-Just like with people, your lawn can burn in direct sun.
+Just like with people, your grass can burn in direct sun.
 It’s best to put off fertilizing until you see clouds in the forecast.
+Be careful that the prediction does not come with heavy rain.

 How Often to Apply Granular Fertilizer

-With slow-release fertilizer, you should water your lawn a day or two before applying to get it ready to decompose.
-If there is no rain in the forecast, you need to water a few days after you apply fertilizer.
+With slow-releasing fertilizer, you should water your lawn a day or two before applying to get it ready to decompose, wait until the wet grass dries and apply then fertilize.
+If there is no heavy rainfall in the forecast, you need to lightly water your lawn a few days after you apply fertilizer.

 Does Fertilizer Go Bad?